PickNikRobotics/ik_benchmarking/README.md

 **Orientation Error:** Similarly, an orientation error is calculated by determining the angle between robot tip link orientation from forward and inverse kinematics.

-**Joint Error:** This is calculated as the Euclidean distance between the sampled joint values used to calculated forward kinematics and the joint values resulting from the inverse kinematics solution.

 Note: The command at the start of this section generates the files in the directory `~/ws_moveit2`.
 The setting of the desirable output directory for the data generator script is under development.